 Are There Other Programs in Place?

 Yes.
 Many states are beginning to adopt their own programs to help students when it comes to their student loan debt.
 For example, in Minnesota, a new program that is geared towards refinancing student loans allows qualifying students to refinance to receive a new interest rate that will not exceed 6.95 percent, thus saving many students thousands.
+While this isn’t lower than some low interest student loans given by private lenders, it is lower than the rates that many students currently have.

 In addition to Minnesota, New York also has a new program called Get on Your Feet, which provides payments for up to two years on a students’ loans to allow them the opportunity to get out into the job world and get back on their feet.
 Students must make less than $50,000 per year to qualify for this program and many will.